-Representing businesses along the Queens Quay corridor between Bathurst and Yonge, the Waterfront Business Improvement Area (BIA) supports the continued growth of the waterfront as a premier destination that is well-connected to the rest of the City and is beautiful, clean and vibrant year-round.
+Representing businesses along the Queens Quay corridor between Bathurst and Cherry, the Waterfront Business Improvement Area (BIA) supports the continued growth of the waterfront as a premier destination that is well-connected to the rest of the City and is beautiful, clean and vibrant year-round.
 Activities of the BIA include representing the area on key policy and advocacy issues, making targeted public realm improvements and highlighting the area’s vibrancy with activations and daily promotion online.

-The City of Toronto has 82 business improvement areas (BIAs) representing its business communities.
+The City of Toronto has 85 BIAs representing its business communities.
 BIAs are involved with representing their area on policy, advocacy and planning issues, making streetscape improvements, and activating the area with marketing and events.
 A board of management is elected from the property owners and business representatives in the area.
 BIAs are funded by a special levy on commercial and industrial properties in the area.
 Annual budgets are set by the board of management and approved at an Annual General Meeting where all property owners and businesses can attend to vote.
 The annual budget is then applied across the assessed tax base of the area and appears on municipal property tax bills.
 For tenants, the costs are passed on through their lease.

 Briarlane Property Management

 Oxford Properties Group

 - Enhance the street experience to reflect the Waterfront’s regional stature.

 - Connect uses, people and public spaces to build the Waterfront as a cohesive and supportive community.

 - Collaborate with partners to acquire and retain a vibrant mix of retail that encourages lingering by locals and tourists alike.